-For catchments discharging to nutrient-impaired waterbodies and their tributaries (West Monponsett Pond for Phosphorous and Taunton River for Nitrogen), Halifax will develop a nutrient source identification report.
+For catchments discharging to nutrient-impaired waterbodies and their tributaries (East and West Monponsett Pond for Phosphorus and Taunton River (tributary to Mount Hope Bay) for Nitrogen), Halifax will develop a nutrient source identification report.
 Halifax will develop the report within four years of the permit effective date (by June 30, 2022), and will submit the Report as part of Halifax's Year 4 Annual Report.

-The nutrient (Phosphorous and Nitrogen) source identification report will include the following elements:
+The nutrient (Phosphorus and Nitrogen) source identification report will include the following elements: